ideoforms/AbletonOSC/README.md

 ### Song properties

- - Changes for any Track property can be listened for by calling `/live/song/start_listen/<property>`
+ - Changes to any Track property can be listened for by calling `/live/song/start_listen/<property>`
  - Responses will be sent to `/live/song/get/<property>`, with parameters `<property_value>`
  - For further information on these properties and their parameters, see documentation for [Live Object Model - Song](https://docs.cycling74.com/max8/vignettes/live_object_model#Song).